Learning-Driven Exploration for Reinforcement Learning: Entropy-Based Exploration (EBE)

-$H(s)$ in equation \eqref{eq:EBE_base} quantifies the agent's learning in state $s$: the lower the entropy $H(s)$, the more learned the agent is that some actions are better than others.
-Therefore, we use $H(s)$ to guide exploration in a state: greater the value of $H(s)$, more is the need for exploration.
+The entropy $H(s)$ in equation \eqref{eq:EBE_base} quantifies the agent's learning in state $s$: the lower the entropy $H(s)$, the more learned the agent is as some actions are better than the others.
+Therefore, we use $H(s)$ to guide exploration in a state.
 Given $H(s)$ in a state from equation \eqref{eq:EBE_base}, the agent explores with probability $H(s)$ i.e. it behaves randomly.
-In practice, entropy-based exploration is similar to $\epsilon$-greedy exploration method with $\epsilon$ replaced with state dependent $H(s)$.
+In practice, EBE is similar to $\epsilon$-greedy exploration method with $\epsilon$ replaced with the state dependent $H(s)$.